ImNotMeAnymore/nengin/README.md

 		screen.draw_color = (0, 255, 0)
 		screen.draw_triangle((100,100), (200,100), (150,200))

-Game("example")
+Game.start("example")
 ```

 - add_scene("example") registers your scene under the name "example".
-- Game("example") boots the engine and starts from that scene.
+- Game.start("example") boots the engine and starts from that scene.
 - onDraw is called by the engine each frame to render your scene.

 ---